 All the results are averaged over 2000 independent experiments.
-Tables 3 and 4 show the Mean Square Error (MSE) in estimation of the mean (first component), with the initialization II and I2, for the different algorithms.
-For AMIS, for sake of simplicity, we directly show the worst and best results among the several simulations made with different parameters (see detailed description above).
+Tables 3 and 4 show the Mean Square Error (MSE) in estimation of the mean (first component), with the initialization In1 and In2, for the different algorithms.
+In AMIS, for sake of simplicity, we directly show the worst and best results among the several simulations made with different parameters (see a detailed description above).
 The results of MAPIS and PMC with N = 500,2000 are included in two different subtables since their application entails more computational effort.
 In each subtables, the best results in each column are highlighted in bold-face.
-Tables containing MSE of the estimation of the normalizing constant Z are given in Appendix B.
+Tables containing MSE of the estimation of the normalizing constant Z are presented in Appendix B, jointly with supplementary materials.